rackerlabs/docs-starter-kit-external/docs/template-api-guide/getting-started/examples/generate-auth-token.rst

    your API Key, and your tenant ID or cloud account number—form the authentication credentials that are required to connect to the Rackspace cloud.
-To find your tenant ID or cloud account number, locate your username on the upper-right side of the top navigation pane in the Cloud Control Panel.
-Click your username to display the menu.
+To find your tenant ID or cloud account number, click *Account* in the top navigation pane in the Cloud Control Panel.
    The tenant ID or account number is the first item in the menu.

 Use the following endpoint to access the Authentication Service, regardless of US or UK identities: